saminsemsar/Data_Analysis_Portfolio/README.md

 ## Overview

-This portfolio contains a comprehensive data analysis projects:
+This portfolio contains a comprehensive data analysis project:
 <!--1. **Exploratory Data Analysis on Vital Signs**: Focusing on clustering and exploratory data analysis for neonatal health data.
 2. -->
 **Predictive Policing Bias Analysis**: A simulation-based analysis of bias in predictive policing models (KDE vs PredPol) using real-world crime data.